x123/kdy-iss/docs/vhf-radio.md

 information to transmit concerning the safety of a person, vessel, vehicle, or aircraft"*.

+1. Change to VHF Channel 16 using the arrow keys.
+2. Set radio to high power (using the **HI/LO** soft-key).
+3. Use the Push-to-Talk (PTT) button on the side to transmit.
+4. Proceed to transmit urgency message by voice.

 ### An example urgency call for medical advice

 > PAN-PAN, PAN-PAN, PAN-PAN